nens/lizard-client/README.md

 2. Extract the text that requires translation by calling `grunt nggettext_extract`.
 3. Upload the translation template in `po/template.pot` to [transifex](https://translations.lizard.net/projects/p/lizard6/) or your favourite translation tool.
 4. Get yourself a language wizard and get some coffee or go on a trip.
-5. Download a `.po` file to `po/` in the project root.
+5. Download the finished translation from transifex as a `.po` file to `po/` in the project root.
 5. Run `grunt nggettext_compile` and bob's your uncle!

 The template.pot and the translations.js are ingored by git.
 The translated `.po` files are versioned.

-In the future we might move to support multiple languages in seperate files and lazy loading, see: https://angular-gettext.rocketeer.be/dev-guide/lazy-loading/ .

 ## Browser compatibility chart